cvsluis/sun-spotter/README.md

 ## Features

 ## Getting Started
-1. Clone the repository onto your local device.
+Clone the repository onto your local device.

+### Backend
+1. Open backend with `cd backend/`

-2. Create a local PostgreSQL database.
+1. Create a local PostgreSQL database

-3. Create the `.env` by using `.env.example` as a reference
+2. Create the `.env` by using `.env.example` as a reference

-4. Update the `.env` file with your correct local information
+3. Update the `.env` file with your correct local pg information

-5. Install dependencies: `npm i`
+4. Install dependencies with `npm install`

-6. Reset database: `npm run db:reset`
+5. Reset database: `npm run db:reset`

+6. Run the server: `npm start`

+### Frontend
+1. Open a second terminal and open frontend with `cd frontend/`

+3. Install dependencies with `npm install`

-7. Run the server: `npm start`
+4. Run the server: `npm start`

 ## Dependencies
 - [React](https://react.dev)